towolf/towolf.github.com/docs/PsychCal/IccProfile.markdown

 This is because icclib enforces the ICC standard more strictly than ColorSync does, so it picks up errors that were previously missed.
-\(On 7/31/00 we reported to Apple two such errors, affecting most of their ColorSync Profiles, and added a work\-around to IccProfile.\) You can try running Apple's "Profile First Aid", which detects and fixs some common profile errors, though it too is less strict than icclib.
+\(On 7/31/00 we reported to Apple two such errors, affecting most of their ColorSync Profiles, and added a work-around to IccProfile.\) You can try running Apple's "Profile First Aid", which detects and fixs some common profile errors, though it too is less strict than icclib.
 "Profile First Aid" 3.0.1 is installed in the Apple